Areas of Expertise

 Minor — Research Methods

 Julian was Visiting Researcher in the Department of Sociology at Ludwig-Maximilians-Universität München in Munich, Germany in Spring 2018 and Visiting Scholar at the Center for East European and International Studies (ZOiS) in Berlin, Germany in Fall 2017.
 In 2016-2017, he was Visiting Researcher at the International Center for the Study of Institutions and Development at the Higher School of Economics in Moscow, Russia.
-In 2015-2016, he was Doctoral Student Fellow at the Institute for European, Russia and Eurasian Studies at the Elliott School of International Affairs.
+In 2015-2016, he was a Doctoral Student Fellow at the Institute for European, Russia and Eurasian Studies at the Elliott School of International Affairs.

 Political parties and parliaments in electoral authoritarianism, hybrid regimes, democratization, post-Soviet politics.